top of page

 Beginning with our efforts in Afghanistan in 2004, IMA has conducted successful projects in three countries.

-• Working with a group of highly motivated local clinicians, we created a busy birth center, now a registered NGO, serving tens of thousands of those in need in Soroti, Uganda.
-In a high-risk environment, in a country whose maternal and newborn mortality rates are staggeringly high, the Teso Safe Motherhood Project achieves outstanding and unparalleled results.
+Working with a group of highly motivated local clinicians, we created a busy birth center which served the internally displaced people who fled to Soroti, Uganda.
+They had escaped the “Lord’s Resistance Army,” which displaced two million people in Uganda.
+In a high-risk environment, in a country whose maternal and newborn mortality rates are staggeringly high, The Teso Safe Motherhood clinic achieved outstanding and unparalleled clinical results.

 What makes IMA programs and projects so effective and durable?